 If you want to solve your data science problems with the help of consultants, feel free to read our data science consulting article.

-If you want to take advantage of data science competitions to build low-cost, effective AI solutions, contact us:
+If you want to take advantage of data science competitions to build low-cost, effective AI solutions, you can also view our data-driven list of data science consultants, and contact us:

 If you still have questions about data science competitions, we would like to answer them: